Iván Barton

 Iván Arcides Barton Cisneros (born 27 January 1991) is a Salvadoran football referee who is a listed international referee for FIFA since 2018.
-He is also one of the referees at the Primera División de Fútbol de El Salvador.
+He is also one of the referees at the Primera División de El Salvador.

 Biography

 Barton was born in Santa Ana on 27 January 1991.
 In addition to being a professional referee, he obtained a bachelor's degree in Chemical Sciences from the University of El Salvador.
-He has served as a professor of Organic Chemistry at the aforementioned University.
+He has served as a professor of Organic Chemistry at the aforementioned university.

 Barton has officiated in national team tournaments, such as the 2018 CONCACAF U-20 Championship in the United States, the 2019 CONCACAF Gold Cup, the CONCACAF Nations League, and the 2019 FIFA U-17 World Cup in Brazil.
 He refereed in the first leg of the 2022 CONCACAF Champions League Final between Seattle Sounders FC and UNAM, where he awarded three penalties.

 In May 2022, Barton was chosen as one of the referees to officiate at the 2022 FIFA World Cup in Qatar.
 He was also part of the CONCACAF crew sent to the 2022 FIFA Club World Cup in Morocco.

 Barton was selected to officiate a CONCACAF Nations League Finals semifinal between regional rivals Mexico and the United States in June 2023.
 He issued four red cards during the second half amid several fights between players; Barton ended the match early in stoppage time due to homophobic chants from fans.

+In 2026, Barton was named as one of the referees for the 2026 FIFA World Cup.
+At the Group D match between Turkey and Paraguay, Barton sent off Paraguay's Miguel Almirón for covering his mouth in a confrontation with Turkey's Mert Müldür, becoming the first official to use the newly-introduced rule at the tournament.
+Barton also took charge of the group stage match between Japan and Sweden, then was assigned a round of 16 knockout match between Switzerland and Colombia.
+On 12 July, Barton was assigned to the semifinal match between France and Spain at the AT&T Stadium in Arlington, Texas.